snowplow/snowplowanalytics.com/_posts/2017-12-18-snowplow-r97-knossos-released-with-support-for-new-webhooks/index.md

 - **StatusGator** - for cloud service availability events from hundreds of services from [StatusGator][statusgator-website]
 - **Unbounce** - for lead generation events from [Unbounce][unbounce-website]

+Many thanks to previous Snowplow intern [Ronny Yabar][ronnyml] for breaking ground on these webhooks for us!

 Read on for more information:

 1. [Mailgun webhook support](#mailgun)